Democratic backsliding in the United States: Gerrymandering

+Supreme Court

+In addition to decisions on gerrymandering, Thomas Keck argues that because the Court has historically not served as a strong bulwark for democracy, the Roberts Court has the opportunity to go down in history as a defender of democracy.
+However, he believes that if the court shields Trump from criminal prosecution (after ensuring his access to the ballot), then the risks that come with an anti-democratic status-quo of the current court will outweigh the dangers that come from court reform (including court packing).
+Aziz Z. Huq points to the blocking progress of democratizing institutions, increasing the disparity in wealth and power, and empowering an authoritarian white nationalist movement, as evidence that the Supreme Court has created a "permanent minority" incapable of democratic defeat.

+In a 2024 Vox article, Ian Millhiser describes the court as having become a partisan institution, giving itself more and more power to decide political questions.
+He worries that the court, especially if it adds more Republican appointees, could permanently entrench Republican rule.

+The Supreme Court has increased its power over the bureaucracy through the major questions doctrine and overruling the Chevron doctrine as well as over lower courts with Trump v.
+CASA and its expanded use of the shadow docket.
+The Supreme Court under Roberts has also made a number of decisions that support the unitary executive theory, that the President has sole power over the executive branch, allowing Trump to fire commissioners on several independent agencies.

+Election subversion

 By 2020, most state legislatures were controlled by the Republican Party, though some of those states had Democratic governors.
 As part of attempts to overturn the 2020 United States presidential election, many Republican legislators in seven battleground states won by Joe Biden created fraudulent certificates of ascertainment composed of "alternate electors" to declare Donald Trump had actually won their states, thereby overruling the will of voters.
 They hoped to pass these fraudulent certificates to vice president Mike Pence on January 6, 2021, so he would reverse Biden's election and certify Trump as the winner, a scheme which became known as the Pence Card.
 Pence instead counted the authentic slates of electors and properly declared Biden the victor.
 By June 2022, participants in the alternate electors scheme began receiving subpoenas from the House Select Committee to Investigate the January 6 Attack and the United States Department of Justice.

-Upon Trump's victory in the 2016 United States presidential election, the Federalist Society (TFS) played a major role in vetting candidates for the president to appoint to federal courts, including the Supreme Court.
-TFS, a conservative-libertarian group that advocates a textualist and originalist interpretation of the United States Constitution, had for decades groomed law students and attorneys for federal judgeships, under the leadership of Leonard Leo.
-After Trump appointed three justices who were current or former TFS members, the Roberts Court had a 6-3 majority of such TFS justices.
+Investigations into a Trump fake electors plot ensued.